Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Discussion

-Based on the above empirical evidence, the author believes that the complex smartphone addiction problem is entangled with the abusive application of Persuasive Technology.
-When analysing the problem of smartphone addiction, Persuasive Technology can be an entry point.
-On the other hand, HCI designers need to consider the long-term impact of their products in terms of time consumption, habit cultivation, decision-making deprivation and human-computer relationship.
+Based on the above empirical evidence, we believe that persuasive designs influence the occurrence of PSU.
+When analysing PSU behaviours, it is crucial to consider persuasive designs.
+Interaction designers relying on such technologies need to consider the long-term impact of their products in terms of time consumption, habit cultivation, decision-making deprivation, behavioural addiction and human-computer relationships.